fboglind/lis070-su-admin-project/README.md

 # Automated Course Classification for Stockholm University Administration

-This repository contains the code and materials for my LIS070 Project Course at Stockholm University, focused on developing an automated system for classifying Swedish university courses into disciplinary domains (*utbildningsområden*, UO) that determine state funding allocations.
+This repository contains the code and materials for a NLP project Course, part of the AI and Language graduate programme at Stockholm University.
+The goal was to develop an automated system for classifying Swedish university courses into disciplinary domains (*utbildningsområden*, UO).
+UO classification determine state funding allocations.

 ## Project Overview

 Swedish universities must classify courses into predefined disciplinary domains for funding purposes.
-This project explores machine learning approaches to automate this classification task using course descriptions from Stockholm University's Ladok administrative system.
+This project explores machine learning approaches to automatically classify courses (of which some are interdisciplinary) using course descriptions from Stockholm University's database.

 ### Key Findings